ANALYTICA/containerized_vector_store/README.md

 You can name/tag the image however you'd like.
 Building might take around 10 minutes.

 ## Prior to running the built image
-Required folder structure of the repo, create whatever folders are needed prior to building:
+Required folder structure of the repo, create whatever folders are needed prior to running:

 <pre>
 repo